tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

 ```
 ## Parsing a String Using Traversable?

-If we want to parse a given string exactly, such as parsing "hello" from the string "hello world"
+What if we want to parse an exact match for a given string, for example, a token in a programming language like the word `function`.
+Or, to look for a polite greeting at the start of an email before deciding whether to respond, such as "hello".

 ```haskell
 > parse (string "hello") "hello world"